 We build Zonka Feedback, so it's only fair to say that upfront.
 We stand behind our product and its G2 reviews.
 That said, this guide is built to be practical and balanced for teams evaluating AI feedback analytics software.

+We evaluated each platform through product demos, documentation review, and verified G2 ratings at time of publishing.
+Custom pricing tools were assessed on publicly available feature documentation and demo disclosures.
 Our evaluation focuses on how these platforms perform in real-world feedback operations, not how they position themselves on landing pages.

 | Criterion | Weight | What We Looked For |